back

 What is 360 Degree Feedback?
 [Questionnaire Template]

 The 360-degree feedback process gathers input from various sources, such as superiors, peers, and subordinates, to provide a well-rounded perspective on our performance and areas for improvement.
 By leveraging this approach, you’ll not only gain insights into your strengths and weaknesses but also discover new opportunities to advance your career.
-Throughout this guide, you’ll find practical tips and examples to help you understand each aspect of the 360-degree feedback process, from preparation to implementation and beyond.
+Throughout this article, you’ll find practical tips and examples to help you understand each aspect of the 360-degree feedback process, from preparation to implementation and beyond.

 Benefits of 360-Degree Feedback